 Any processing of the Customer's personal data by subsuppliers is governed by the data processor agreement on the use of sub-data processors.

 Neither Party is liable for breach of its obligations under this Agreement if the breach is caused by circumstances which the Parties could not have foreseen when entering into the Agreement, including strikes and lockouts.

 The Party claiming force majeure must without undue delay inform the other Party of the force majeure event and its expected duration.

 Force majeure may only be claimed for the number of working days that the force majeure situation lasts.
 If the agreed Delivery is not performed due to force majeure, the related payments are similarly postponed.
 In connection with a force majeure situation in excess of 20 working days, the Party not claiming force majeure is entitled to cancel the Agreement as to any future services.

-The Supplier must make changes to the Service resulting from new or changed regulatory procedures, legislation, etc. If this results in increased costs for the Supplier, the Supplier may demand coverage of such increased costs through an extraordinary adjustment of the charge with immediate effect.
+The Supplier must make changes to the Service resulting from new or changed regulatory procedures, legislation, etc. If this results in increased costs for the Supplier, the Supplier may demand reimbursement of such costs through an extraordinary adjustment of the charge with immediate effect.

 The Parties must observe the usual duty of confidentiality about information not generally known.
 This duty of confidentiality also applies after the termination of the Agreement for any reason.
 The Supplier may include the Customer in its list of references, but may not otherwise use the Customer's name for marketing purposes.

 Notwithstanding this duty of confidentiality, the Supplier is entitled to disclose information if required by law or court order.